 While liver transplant in India has become popular in treating liver diseases, post-surgery care is important in optimising long term results.
 Therefore, it is important that the recipient attend follow up clinics regularly.
 After the surgery, there is an increased risk of coronary artery disease as there is a tendency for weight gain, diabetes may be present and high blood pressure.

 Medications are essential for the recovery process, and one should never skip their medicines prescribed by the doctors.
 It is also essential that patients’ families should also familiarize themselves with the medicines prescribed and ensure that the patient complies with the prescribed medication.
 Very rarely, wound care may be important as healing is slow in liver transplant recipients.

 Regular exercise is also recommended to the patients.
 However, they should never lift heavy weights (>5kgs), including babies, or perform abdominal exercises such as weight training and swimming before 3 months.
 Deep breathing can help in expanding lungs and coughing out sputum.
 The patients can also consult transplant physiotherapists to optimize the exercise schedule.

 In order to maximize the success of liver transplant operation, the above-listed precautions will make the transplant surgery a long-term success.
-With an acclaimed team of doctors at Max, “the leading liver transplant hospital in Delhi”, post-transplant care is easy for the patient as we focus on every problem that they tell us and offer prompt solutions 24 by 7.
+With an acclaimed team of doctors at Max, “the leading liver transplant hospital in India”, post-transplant care is easy for the patient as we focus on every problem that they tell us and offer prompt solutions 24 by 7.